TrueOpenVR/TrueOpenVR-DIY/Controllers/Controllers.md

 # VR controllers
 VR controllers can be made on the basis of Arduino, DayDream controller (no driver available yet) or use ready-made ones, such as Razer Hydra or Sony Playstation Move.

+## Razer Hydra
+Good ready and not expensive option.
+Need to finalize the driver.
+For use with SteamVR the driver is [already](https://github.com/r57zone/Razer-Hydra-SteamVR-driver).

 ## Arduino controllers
 Arduino controller requires a [Arduino Nano](http://ali.pub/2oy73f), rotation sensor [MPU 6050 GY-521](http://ali.pub/2oy76c) and [buttons](http://ali.pub/33lzue).